The Consumer Finance Law Review: Australia

 iv Product intervention power

-ASIC will be required to consult before making a product intervention order, though failure to consult does not invalidate a product intervention order.
+ASIC is required to consult before making a product intervention order, though failure to consult does not invalidate a product intervention order.
 Product intervention orders can remain in force for a maximum of 18 months, unless extended by the Minister (including for an indefinite period of time).
-At the time of writing, ASIC has made product intervention orders in relation to short-term credit (see Section VI.ii) and the issue and distribution of contracts for difference to retail clients and sale of add-on motor vehicle financial risk products.
+At the time of writing, ASIC has made product intervention orders in relation to short-term credit and the issue and distribution of contracts for difference to retail clients and sale of add-on motor vehicle financial risk products.

 v Financial product design and distribution obligations

 The Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Act 2019 (Cth) also contained amendments to the Corporations Act imposing design and distribution obligations on issuers of financial products.
-These obligations are due to commence on 5 April 2021.
+These obligations commenced on 5 October 2021.
 They will require issuers of financial products under a disclosure document (essentially financial products issued to retail clients) to, among other things:

 - determine the target market for the financial product;